There's more than downhill skiing and mountain biking in Big Bear!

-Holcomb Valley was "discovered" in the mid 1800's by William F. Holcomb while a hunting grizzly; more interestingly is that the pinnacles were discovered by local climbers in the 1980?s.
-This neighborhood of granite formations displays superb Southern California rock climbing with hundreds of routes ranging from 5.5 to 5.13a; most routes are bolted sport, but there are an occasional trad and staggering amounts of bouldering to be done.
+Holcomb Valley was "discovered" in the mid 1800's by William F. Holcomb while a hunting grizzly, but the pinnacles weren't developed by local climbers until the 1980s.
+This neighborhood of granite formations displays superb Southern California rock climbing with hundreds of routes ranging from 5.5 to 5.13a with most routes being bolted.
+There is the occasional trad climb and large amounts of bouldering to be done as well.

 The majority of the routes were developed by Chris Miller and his friends in the 90's and development continues today.
 So much potential exists in the exotically shaped formations, it's truly a wonder that this area remained hidden until fairly recently.
 High intensity routes can be found and trusted that they are safely bolted, you can really focus on technique and push your personal limits.
 With the easy approach and a few moments to become oriented, Holcomb Valley Pinnacles is a perfect get-away from the sea level grime in SoCal.

 Directions from San Bernadino: Regardless of which direction you are traveling from, the simplest way to reach Holcomb Valley Pinnacles outside of Fawnskin is by way of Interstate 10.
 From Los Angeles travel east, from Palm Springs head west to San Bernardino.
 Your eventual goal is to get to the Holcomb Pinnacles Climbers Camp, which is a different spot than the developed Holcomb Valley Campground.